vtex-apps/release-notes/docs/2019-week-41-42/README.md

 Hey team!
 One more VTEX IO Release Notes coming your way.

-In tune with the Halloween spirit, quick disclosure: more so than ghosts and zombies, my worst feat is not knowing what is going on with VTEX IO 😨 I'm betting you dread the same thing!
+In tune with the Halloween spirit, quick disclosure: more so than ghosts and zombies, my worst fear is not knowing what is going on with VTEX IO 😨 I'm betting you dread the same thing!

 Therefore, take a deep breath, relax and banish your fears, because we have a new Release Notes and it's full of delicious treats: